 Since soccer camps are often the first introduction to soccer for many youngsters, it’s important to choose a soccer camp that does more than just baby-sit.
 For children starting to play soccer at ages anywhere from four to six years old, soccer can become passion rarely quickly —one that takes up their time in a constructive, positive and healthy way.
 Making soccer something they love and want to master, whether it’s juggling, dribbling or bending the ball around a wall, a soccer camp is great investment into not just your child’s soccer future, but their well-being.
+A focused week of soccer can change the course of many a soccer player’s career.
 See our State by State Camp List.

 Soccer Camps International

 Get Better this summer at NIKE Soccer Camps!
 The Nike Soccer Camps provide youth soccer players the opportunity to improve their skills in a high-energy environment which includes morning and afternoon training sessions, small group offensive and defensive tactics and game play with top notch coaches.
 Offering coed, girls, and boys only programs at fantastic soccer venues with a safe, healthy and FUN learning environment for all ability levels for players of all levels and age ranges.
 Find soccer camps across the United States from the likes of Vogelsinger, Nike Soccer and the Soccer Academy!
 Register NOW

 No. 1 Soccer Camps: www.no1soccercamps.com